 If you or someone you love have an opioid addiction, seek help through Red Oaks Recovery’s addiction treatment programs.
 Our young adult addiction rehab program specializes in the care and treatment of young adult men ages 18 to 30.

 To achieve opioid addiction recovery, it’s essential to understand how withdrawal works.
 Opioid withdrawal can last for days or weeks after you stop using the drugs.
 Some withdrawal symptoms are very intense, and you may give in to the cravings to avoid the discomfort and pain associated with the cessation of opioid use.

 To avoid some of the more severe potential side effects, it’s essential to undergo a supervised, medically assisted detox and recovery program.
 Once the more intense symptoms taper down, you may still have mental and physical discomfort as you work through your recovery.

 For this reason, we recommend a residential or intensive outpatient program for those seeking opioid addiction treatment.

 Residential Opioid Addiction Recovery

 With residential treatment programs, you will stay at the facility and undergo supervised and structured counseling.
 You also receive treatment to help you deal with the side effects of withdrawal.
 The advantages of residential opioid addiction treatment include 24-hour access to counselors and medical staff.
 Additionally, those who participate in residential programs have a better chance of maintaining sobriety and clean living once they go home.

 To avoid health problems, we recommend sharing all the medications you used as part of your opioid use disorder.
-Our admissions team can help you determine what part of our services are covered under your insurance.
+Our enrollment team can help you determine what part of our services are covered under your insurance.

 As part of your responsibilities to your recovery, our treatment professionals will expect you to fulfill the following requirements: